aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/pivotfilter/_index.md

 ### filterType {#filterType--}

 Readonly.
-Gets the autofilter type of the pivot filter.
+Gets the filter type of the pivot filter.

 ```javascript
 filterType : PivotFilterType;